Sampling exactly from the normal distribution: von Neumann's algorithm

+We shall need to add a few additional operations on u-rands to implement the additional algorithms presented in this paper: negation ($x \leftarrow -x$), comparisons with a rational ($x < u/v$), incrementing by one half ($x \leftarrow x + \frac12$); these are easily accomplished (with the proviso that $b$ be even for the last operation).
+We also need to be able to extract from a u-rand the value rounded to the closest floating point number at some precision, sampling, if necessary, additional digits.
+This is straightforward if $b$ is a power of two; all rounding modes can be supported (and the process provides a flag indicating the direction of the rounding).
+Finally, it is easy to produce printed representations of the u-rand itself (e.g., ``$+1.6\ldots$'') and of a correctly rounded fixed point representation in base $b$ (for examples, see Table \ref{example}).
+In this connection, note that by using $b=10$ we are able to produce exactly rounding decimal representations of normal deviates without any radix conversions.

 It's possible to make von Neumann's algorithm slightly more efficient by using early rejection. \algbegin Algorithm E (improved von Neumann).
-Improved algorithm for sampling $E$ from $e^{-x}$ for $x > 0$. \algstep E1.
+Improved algorithm for sampling $E$ from a distribution with density $e^{-x}$ for $x > 0$. \algstep E1.
 [Initialize rejection count.]
 Set $l\leftarrow 0$. \algstep E2.
 [Sample fraction.]
 Set $x \leftarrow U$, where $U$ is a uniform deviate $U \in (0,1)$. \algstep E3.
 [Early rejection.]
-If $x > \frac12$, set $l \leftarrow l + 1$ and go to step E2. \algstep E4. von Neumann's step V3. \algstep E5.
+If $x > \frac12$, set $l \leftarrow l + 1$ and go to step E2. \algstep E4. [von Neumann's step V3.]
+Sample uniform deviates $U_1, U_2, \ldots$ and determine the maximum value $n \ge 0$ such that $x > U_1 > U_2 > \ldots > U_n$. \algstep E5.
 [Test length of run.]
-If $n$ is even, set $E \leftarrow \frac12 l + x$ and return; otherwise set $l \leftarrow l + 1$ and go to step E2. \algend The early rejection step results in lowering the mean number of uniform deviates required to $e/(\sqrt e - 1) \approx 4.19$.
-The balance is reduced to about $3.906$.
+If $n$ is odd, set $l \leftarrow l + 1$ and go to step E2. \algstep E6.
+[Combine integer and fraction.]
+Otherwise ($n$ is even), set $y \leftarrow \frac12 l + x$. \algstep E7.
+[Return result.]
+Set $E \leftarrow y$. \algend The early rejection step results in lowering the mean number of uniform deviates required to $e/(\sqrt e - 1) \approx 4.19$.